berenslab/MorphoPy/README.md

 ## <a name="contributing">Contributing to MorphoPy </a>

-MorphoPy is an open source project and we are happy if you want to contribute in any way.
-You can report bugs and request feature via [GitHub issues](https://github.com/berenslab/MorphoPy/issues).
+We tested MorphoPy to the best of our knowledge and abilities in the scope of several projects.
+If you still find a bug or you miss a feature, please do not hesitate to let us know via [GitHub issues](https://github.com/berenslab/MorphoPy/issues).
+Please try to provide a minimal example that reproduces the bug you want to be fixed.
 If you want to develop the code base further, you can work with git pull requests.
 Please make sure that you document the code and add test and example of how to use your code.

 ## <a name="module">Module description</a>